YenChenHsu/Reinforcement-Learning-with-Bandit-Model-/README.md

 Formally, consider an experiment with $k$ treatment options $\{T_1, \ldots, T_k\}$ (no need to explicitly differentiate between treatment and control in a traditional sense, one of these options could be a control condition).
 Each of the $k$ treatments has a true underlying treatment effect $\{TE_1, \ldots, TE_k\}$, which is unknown to the experimenter before the experiment is conducted.
 For an arbitrary subject $i$ that is assigned to a treatment $j$, the realized treatment effect $TE_{ij}$ is a random draw from the normal distribution surrounding the true treatment effect with unknown variance, i.e., $TE_{ij} \sim N(TE_j, \sigma^2_j)$.
 There are $N$ subjects available in total, who can be assigned to the different treatment groups.
 The goal of the experimenter is twofold: (1) the experimenter wants to understand the effectiveness of each treatment option (this is why the experiment is conducted in the first place); (2) at the same time, the experimenter wants to be cost-aware in treatment assignment and try to avoid incurring too much costs.

-**Our Task**:
-1. Formulate the above problem into a specific reinforcement learning problem.
-Clearly define and articulate the agent, environment, actions, rewards, and the agent's objective, etc.;
-2. Create a simulation environment for this problem.
-This means manually picking some values for the treatment effects, number of subjects, and how the realized treatment effect for each subject should be generated, etc.;
-3. Solve the reinforcement learning problem you have formulated in step 1 using multiple methods that may be appropriate.
-For each method that you choose to use, you need to (1) briefly describe how it works, (2) implement it, and (3) evaluate its performance in the simulation environment that you have created in step 2.
-4. **Deliverable**: a PDF file rendered from a Jupyter Notebook that documents your answers, code, and outputs

 ## Reinforcement Learning Formulation
 - Agent: The decision maker who allocates subjects to different treatment groups
 - Environment: The agent will interact with the environment that consists of treatment outcomes, which include unknown true treatment effects.